erdomke/Innovator.Client/Readme.md

 ## .Net

 Innovator.Client has builds for .Net 3.5+ and .Net Standard 1.1+.
+In particular, there are builds for

+- .Net 3.5
+- .Net 4.0
+- .Net 4.5
+- .Net 4.6
+- .Net Standard 1.1
+- .Net Standard 1.3
+- .Net Standard 2.0

 It is worth noting that the .Net Standard builds are largely untested while the full .Net builds are currently used in production deployments

 ## Aras

 The IOM is not backwards-compatible.
 For example, v11.0 of the IOM cannot be used with a v9.3 Aras Innovator vault.
-Innovator.Client strives to be compatible with all versions >= 9.3
+Innovator.Client strives to be compatible with all versions >= 9.3.
+It has been used in production deployments against Aras 9.3 and 11sp12.

 # Why a new IOM?